 Ann Weinstein was born and raised in Columbus, Ohio and attended Miami University for a Bachelor’s Degree in German and History.
 Ann worked as a Jewish Campus Service Corps (JCSC) Fellow at Oregon Hillel and then decided to go back to graduate school to become a teacher.
 After earning a Master’s in Education at Ohio State University, she was a high school German teacher at Turpin High School in Cincinnati for three years.

 Throughout her life, Ann attended Camp Wise, a Jewish overnight camp in northeastern Ohio, as both a camper and a staff member.
 In the summer of 2010, she met her husband at camp while he was attending as part of the Israeli delegation.
 As a result, Ann lived in Israel for four years with her husband and worked as a high school teacher.
 She has had the pleasure of working for 2 years at Cincinnati Hillel as the Assistant Director and then moved into her role as Development Director.
-In her free time, Ann enjoys reading, watching reality TV, and being outside with her husband and her dog, George.
+In her free time, Ann enjoys reading, watching reality TV, and being outside with her husband, her son and her dog, George.

 Pronouns: She, Her, & Hers